 Establish and stick to a routine.

 - Make a weekly meal plan, or at least prep meals the night before (crockpots rule!).
-Print out these Weekly Meal Planner sheets.
+Print out this Weekly Meal Planner.

 - Don't skip meals.